 Pam and I have been big fans of water filtration our entire married lives, since 1989.
-We have tried numerous water filtration systems through the years.
+We have tried numerous water filtration systems over the years.
 When we lived in a home, and we have had a few of them, each had some sort of system that allowed us to take the municipal or well water that came into our home and filter it.

 Early on I felt that as long as I had a sediment and charcoal filter installed on our main water line, we would be okay.
 After all, we lived in the mountains of Colorado.
 We were right at the source of the water for most reservoirs in the state.